 Staying Safe On Your Maui Adventures

-The Maui lifestyle is geared towards enjoying the outdoors and exploring Maui’s natural beauty.
-With the variety of landscapes found on Maui, from the desserts of Kihei to the shield volcano of Haleakala and the rainy forests of Hana, the best way to see Maui for yourself is through hiking each different microclimate.
+Although the the Maui lifestyle is geared towards enjoying the outdoors and exploring its natural beauty, it can be risky to explore the desserts of Kihei, the shield volcano of Haleakala, and the rainy forests of Hana.

 Not a state managed hike, but a very fun and safe trail managed by the Kapalua Resort